HISPlayer/Unity_Video_Player/README.md

 ## Features

-The HlSPlayer video streaming player for Unity includes a growing list of features on top of the most optimized software to secure the best video quality at any device.
+The HlSPlayer Unity Video Player includes a growing list of features on top of the most optimized software to secure the best video quality at any device.
 Our team are experts in media player technology, ready to face any technology challenge.
 If you need specific or advanced functionalities, please don't hesitate to contact us at our [website](https://www.hisplayer.com/demo-unity-player-sdk-github/).

 This is a list of the most important features supported by the plugin: